A place for experiments and projects which are unfinished or use obsolete tools / technology, most were made before 2010.

 1k Windows demo with OpenGL and MIDI sound done in C mainly as an experiment / first foray into sizecoding, the scene featured a rotating star / pentagram.
 Looking back it could have been way better with a bit more design by using darker colors but i wasn't too serious about it anyway.

-Some miscellaneous projects and experiments.
+Some miscellaneous projects and experiments, some are very old ~2008.

 HTML5 IFS tool which was built to make pseudo engraving artworks through the combination of multiple IFS fractals with affine transforms and JS / GLSL post processing, never used it as it was less flexible than code.